ClockworksIO/clockworksio.github.io/_drafts/kplex.md

 subset of records affecting an individual user or those originating from a specific geographic region.

-**Sharded** [TODO]

-In an ideal setting, from a logical point of view, we therefore want the freedom to assign each available consistency domain to its own physical partition for maximum throughput — while still making sure that a consumer sees all records for any specific key, and in the exact order they were produced in.
+In an ideal setting, from a logical point of view, we therefore want the freedom to assign each consistency domain to its own physical partition for maximum throughput — while still making sure that a consumer sees all records for any specific key, and in the exact order they were produced in.

 ## Partitioning Decoupled

-Summarizing the above (and glossing over some of the idiosyncracies in Kafka's current implementation, most of which could reasonably be fixed in the future), we have seen now how throughput and skew considerations alone would lead us to using many physical partitions and distribute records randomly between them.
-It is only our need for ordering guarantees which forces us to make compromises.
-This raises an uncomfortable issue.

-Kafka decouples data producers from data consumers, by acting as the unified "plumbing" platform between them.
-This is highly attractive to organizations, because it allows them to support many different teams on a shared, coherent view of their business. *Consistency, however, is a joint property of producer, storage, and consumer.* Therefore, no matter how carefully we make these decisions, they will always interfere with some valid use cases later on.
+We have seen now how throughput and skew considerations alone would lead us to using a great many physical partitions and distribute records between them uniformly.
+The correctness guarantees demanded by our use case on the other hand, force us to partition according to attributes of the data itself.
+This raises an uncomfortable issue, because correctness is a joint property of producer, storage, and consumer.
+Therefore, no matter how carefully we choose a partitioning scheme, it will always interfere with some valid use cases later on.

 > [...] the partitioning strategy for your producers depends on what
 > your consumers will do with the data.